AshBT/plumber/README.md

 One possibility is to host bundles on Github and "search" over that.
 The images are then "built" and stored on private registries; so we don't have any public images--although it's not hard to have public images.

 One final thought about "sharing"--let's punt for now.
 We know it can be done via github, but let's build the core functionality.
 Let's `bundle` enhancers, `create` pipelines, `submit` bundles to a pipeline, and then `start` something.
 All in a Vagrant CoreOS cluster.

+The `start` command will compute the dependency graph, build a "coordinator" container, and handle requests.
+So you can curl the coordinator container (say, at "coordinator.foo.org"), and it will return "coordinator.foo.org/1" for the first piece of data you sent.
+Navigating to the URL will "spin" until the coordinator receives data.
+It will (at some point) use an LRU cache.
+But it will evict data that it cannot hold in memory.
+If you try to access evicted data, mmm... it will return 404.